Loading

 Paula Seling and Ovi (pictured) placed third with their 2010 entry "Playing with Fire".

-After having had broadcast the contest several times during the 1960s, 1970s, 1980s and early 1990s, Romania unsuccessfully attempted to debut in the 1993 contest, selecting "Nu pleca" by Dida Drăgan for the qualifying round Kvalifikacija za Millstreet (English: Preselection for Millstreet); Drăgan came in last place.
+TVR unsuccessfully attempted to debut in the 1993 contest, selecting "Nu pleca" by Dida Drăgan for the qualifying round Kvalifikacija za Millstreet (English: Preselection for Millstreet); Drăgan came in last place.
 A non-qualification was also achieved in 1996 when there was a qualifying round for all countries excluding hosts Norway.
 The Eurovision site does not count either year in Romania's list of appearances.
-The country's first official participation occurred in 1994 when Dan Bittman's "Dincolo de nori" placed 21st in the contest's final.
-The following years saw similar low placements and non-participations in 1995, 1997, 1999 and 2001.
+The country's first official participation occurred in 1994 with "Dincolo de nori" by Dan Bittman placing 21st in the contest's final.
+The following years saw similar low placements and non-participations in 1995, 1997, 1999, and 2001.

 Selection process and accolades

-Selecția Națională, a song contest which has been taking place every year in Romania except for 2021, has been used to select its entry for the contest.
-The first edition was held in 1993, with the winner chosen by 1100 households in the country.
+Since 1993, TVR organises Selecția Națională, a song contest which has been taking place every year except for 2021, to select its entry for Eurovision.
+The winner of the first edition was chosen by 1100 households in the country.
 Since then, several voting procedures have been used, often combining televoting with the votes of a jury panel.
 The selection of the winner either occurred during one show, or through a varying amount of semi-finals.
 For the first time, a part of Romania's entry was determined internally in 2020.
 Roxen was selected by TVR out of exclusive partner Global Records's roster, and was appointed five songs for a jury and the public to choose from.
 The broadcaster and the label also collaborated the following year for the internal selection of Roxen and her entry.

-In 2008, Nico and Vlad won Romania's first and only Marcel Bezençon Award for "Pe-o margine de lume", in the Composer Award category, and Sanda received the infamous Barbara Dex Award in 2004.
+In 2008, "Pe-o margine de lume" by Nico and Vlad won Romania's first and only Marcel Bezençon Award, in the Composer Award category, and Sanda received the infamous Barbara Dex Award in 2004.
 A number of Romania's Eurovision entries have experienced commercial success over the years.
 While "Let Me Try" reached number nine on the Romanian Top 100, 2006's "Tornerò" by Mihai Trăistariu peaked within the top ten in Finland and Greece.
-Elena's "The Balkan Girls" topped the Romanian chart in 2009, and similar success was attained by Mandinga's "Zaleilah" in 2012, obtaining number two in the country's Airplay 100 ranking and a Gold certification for digital downloads exceeding 10,000 copies in Romania.
-"Llámame", the nation's 2022 entry, also peaked atop the charts in Romania.
+"The Balkan Girls" by Elena topped the Romanian chart in 2009, and similar success was attained by "Zaleilah" by Mandinga in 2012, obtaining number two in the country's Airplay 100 ranking and a Gold certification for digital downloads exceeding 10,000 copies in Romania.
+"Llámame" by Wrs also peaked atop the charts in Romania in 2022.

 Participation overview